-Hey Doc, What’s the Best Way to Take My Supplements?
+Hey Doc, What’s the Best Way to Take My Dietary Supplements?

 Many nutrients are fine taking on an empty stomach.
 The real issue with most nutrients is whether or not you personally can tolerate them.
-If you feel that you tolerate the supplements better with food, or if you can remember to take them because it’s easier to time it with your meals, than that’s fantastic.
-Foods typically will enhance the absorption of the fat-soluble nutrients, but they won’t diminish the absorption of most other nutrients.
+Foods typically will enhance the absorption of the fat-soluble nutrients, but they don’t decrease the absorption of most other nutrients.

 The second thing with respect to dietary supplements is timing.
 People ask, “Should I take it in the morning?
 Should I take it in the afternoon?
 Is there an optimal timing to take my dietary supplement in?”